 - Plan to arrive at the airport at least two hours before departure to prevent crowding at check-in or in security

-- Bring a face covering with you – you are now required to wear a face covering in all Canadian airports, and throughout the duration of your flight
+- Bring a face covering with you – you are now required to wear a face covering in all Canadian airports, and throughout the duration of your flight.
+Masks are also being sold at Circle K pre-security and Hudson News and Relay post-security

 - Use a digital mobile boarding pass to limit your contact with physical objects in the airport